phac-nml/irida/doc/administrator/web/index.md

   * `ncbi.upload.user` - FTP Username
   * `ncbi.upload.password` - FTP password
   * `ncbi.upload.baseDirectory` - base directory in which to create SRA submissions
-  * `ncbi.upload.namespace` - Preface for file upload identifiers to NCBI.
-This namespace is used for guaranteeing upload IDs are unique.
+  * `ncbi.upload.namespace` - Prefix for file upload identifiers to NCBI.
+The namespace is used to guarantee upload IDs are unique.
+This configuration option is used as a placeholder and may still be set by the user.

 Web Configuration
 -----------------